News & Events

-The Swan Boats are the centerpiece and symbol of the Garden.
-Launched in 1877 by shipbuilder Robert Paget, the boats were an immediate and enduring attraction.
-A lover of opera, Paget had been inspired by the finale of Richard Wagner’s Lohengrin, when the hero crosses a river in a boat drawn by a swan.
+The Swan Boats are the enduring centerpiece of the Public Garden and the only boats of their kind in the world.
+They were launched in 1877 by shipbuilder Robert Paget, a lover of opera, who had been inspired by the finale of Richard Wagner’s Lohengrin, when the hero crosses a river in a boat drawn by a swan.
 He designed a new boat, with a foot-propelled paddle mechanism enclosed by the figure of a giant swan.
-They remain the only boats of their kind in the world.

 Seven days a week, from early April to late September, the Swan Boats glide in a serpentine course around the lagoon.
 The fifteen-minute ride, at about two miles an hour, goes around the rocky island made famous in Make Way for Ducklings, under the bridge, and back to dry land.
 Many famous people have made the quaint voyage, including child actress Shirley Temple, singer Judy Collins, and U.S. presidents Calvin Coolidge and John Kennedy.

 For schedules, fares, and more information, check out the Swan Boats website: www.swanboats.com.

 The Frog Pond is the year-round heart of Boston Common.
 In summer, it provides an escape from the heat and a great spot for a picnic.
 Children splash in the spray pool, while grownups wade in or watch from the grassy slopes.
 Children also enjoy riding on the colorful carousel nearby.
 In winter, skaters of all ages stumble, glide, and twirl on the refrigerated ice as lively music fills the air.
 In spring and fall, the pond becomes a peaceful reflecting pool.
 The adjacent Tadpole Playground, installed in 2002, attracts a steady flow of youngsters, and the year-round café is a welcome respite no matter the temperature.